cncf/wg-serverless/workflow/spec/spec.md

   "properties": {
     "inputCollection": {
       "type": "string",
-      "description": "JSON Path, selects a collection of the states inputPath" },
+      "description": "JSONPath, selects a collection of the states inputPath" },
     "outputCollection": {
       "type": "string",
-      "description": "JSON Path, selects a collection of the states outputPath" },
+      "description": "JSONPath, selects a collection of the states outputPath" },
     "completionCondition": {
       "type": "string",